How to Avoid Fighting Rust Borrow Checker

 | ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^ mutable borrow occurs here

-(That example is just for illustrating contagious borrow issue.
+(That simplified example is just for illustrating contagious borrow issue.
 The total_score is analogous to a complex state that exists in real applications.
 Same for subsequent examples.
-Just summing integer don't necessarily need to use mutable field.
+Just summing integers can be done by .sum() or local variable.
 Simple integer mutable state can be workarounded using Cell.)

 - In